ifeanyiHM/Dashboard/README.md

 - **Customizable Sidebar:** Personalize the dashboard's sidebar by selecting different background colors and link colors, allowing you to create a visually appealing and personalized dashboard interface.

+## Website URL
+You can visit the project website at: dashboard-theta-hazel.vercel.app

 ## Getting Started

 1. Clone this repository.